Category filter

 - Save to your Microsoft account – This method requires the user to be signed into a Microsoft account to store the recovery key to the specified account.

-- Save to a file – Choosing this option allows you to save the recovery to a drive which is not encrypted or a removable device.
+- Save to a file – Choosing this option allows you to save the recovery to a drive that is not encrypted or a removable device.

 - Print the recovery key – This option allows the user to print the recovery key on paper.